adelinowona/specifications/source/benchmarking/benchmarking.md

 TBD: generated datasets should be park in S3 or somewhere for retrieval by URL

 ## Changelog
-- 2024-11-19:
-    - Add Client and Collection BulkWrite benchmarks
+- 2024-12-23: Add Client and Collection BulkWrite benchmarks
-    - Use inline code syntax for all text in single quotes.

 - 2024-01-22: Migrated from reStructuredText to Markdown.

 - 2022-10-05: Remove spec front matter and reformat changelog.